kundan9572/Movie-Majja-App/README.md

 # MovieApp

+## Movie Details Listing site which displays movie details like all upcoming movies, popular movies, top-rated movies, etc.
+## This project is build using Angular and TMDb database.

+## TMDB Database
-## TMDB to get the details of all the movie details .
+### To get the details of all the movie details .

 ## Example: